AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-based-smart-help.md

 *View the **Help** panel.*

-Perform the following steps to use the conversational search to find appropriate content and resolve your queries:
+Perform the following steps to use the Help panel to find appropriate content and resolve your queries:

 1. Select **AI Assistant** to open the Help panel.